cpanse/recmap/README.md

 ## Documentation

-The package ships with a package [vignette](https://cran.r-project.org/web/packages/recmap/vignettes/recmap.html) and a reference manual (just type `?recmap` on the R shell).
+The package ships with a package vignette (`browseVignettes('recmap')` and a reference manual (just type `?recmap` on the R shell).

+Both documents are also available on the package's [CRAN](https://cran.r-project.org/package=recmap) page.
 ## Examples

 The [recmap gallery](http://cartodraw.science/recmap/gallery/) gives an impression what can